mahendra-shinde/kpit-aws-may-25/Readme.md

 ### 9. **Amazon ECR (Elastic Container Registry)**

-#### **Introduction to Container Registries**

-A container registry is a repository for storing, managing, and sharing container images.
-It enables teams to version, distribute, and deploy containerized applications efficiently.
-Registries can be public or private and are essential for DevOps workflows and cloud-native deployments.

-**Docker Hub** is the most popular public container registry, allowing users to share and access container images globally.
-It provides:
-- Public and private repositories
-- Automated builds and webhooks
-- Integration with Docker CLI and other tools

-#### ** Amazon ECR **

-Organizations often use private registries like Amazon ECR for enhanced security, access control, and integration with cloud services.

 ECR is a fully managed Docker container registry that makes it easy to store, manage, and deploy container images.